 Published: 19 Feb 2021 • 10:13

-WHILE we typically think of cremation as a way to send off a loved one who passes away, with their ashes either kept or scattered after that there are now many different special options, some of which you may never have imagined.
+WHILE we typically think of cremation as a way to send off a loved one who passes away, with their ashes either kept or scattered there are now many different special options, some of which you may never have imagined.

 Some people may dream of going into space throughout their lives, but of course only a few actually do so.
 However, now, space burial is an option that could allow them to fulfil that dream and spend eternity in space.

 Space burial consists of launching samples of cremated remains into space.

 This doesn’t mean that the remains are simply scattered in space so as not to cause space debris, instead, the ashes remain sealed in small capsules until the spacecraft burns up upon re-entry into the Earth’s atmosphere or reach their destinations, such as the Moon.

 Only small amounts are used, to avoid causing mass in space and also to make costs more affordable.

 As well as cremation jewellery, which is a popular option to carry a little bit of a loved one with us forever, a less known option exists, called Memory Glass.
 This is a solid glass orb infused with a loved one’s cremated remains.

 Hand-made and available in a variety of different colours, each orb uses only a small amount of ashes, so multiple family members can request them as a keepsake.
 This is not the only form of art which can be made using ashes, as they can be added to paint and used to create a painting depicting a significant place or moment, or a popular option is to have it included in a portrait of the deceased.

 Another option is solidifying the cremated remains of a loved one to create a stone.
 The cremated remains can be made into smooth stones that can be given to family members.
 The polished rocks can then be carried in a pocket, displayed on a shelf at home or in another significant place and they can be kept close always.